michaelthecircle/MAISoftwareEngineering/README.md

 - State
 - Chain of responsibility
 - Proxy

-project description is in road-manager folder
+project description is in copy-center folder
 ### usage:
 ```
 cd copy-center/src